MicahDevOps/terraform-atlantis-chapter5/README.md

 - Once all expected and running well, ask approval.
 - After got 2 approval, comment PR: "atlantis apply -p [your-project-name]"
 - Atlantis will comment the output of the apply if its Done.
-- After you make sure all infrastructure its created well based on your code, you can merge it... <3
+- After you make sure all infrastructure its created well based on your code, you can merge it.
 ```